Are you constantly worried about your website’s online availability status?

 For advanced users who have opted for a paid plan, there are some fantastic features like custom HTTP requests. keyword monitoring, multi-location checks, and maintenance windows.
 You get instant alerts via call, SMS, email. or other app integrations like Slack, Twitter, Zapier, Telegram, etc.

 One different feature that you will not find in other tools is Uptime Robot’s status pages.
-You can inform your customers about planned downtime in advanced, and also share the efforts you’re taking in order to keep the website online at all times.
+You can inform your customers about planned downtime in advance, and also share the efforts you’re taking in order to keep the website online at all times.

 If you’re looking for a free monitoring tool, then Uptime Robot will fall short as compared to many competitors.
 However, if you don’t mind shelling out some money, then this tool has a lot of interesting things to offer.